-> These classes Brings out the most innovative side of a Child.
-Kids will learn various new things by doing things that were not explored before.
+These classes Brings out the most innovative side.
+Learn various new things by doing things that were not explored before.

-> Art involves unstructured activities in which you can explore with your imagination, whereas crafts involve structured activities with a specific goal in mind.
+Art involves unstructured activities in which you can explore with your imagination, whereas crafts involve structured activities with a specific goal in mind.

 With exposure to various types of arts and crafts, a youngster can develop her own individual craftsmanship interests.
 Working with clay might spark a strong interest in pottery for a child, who can then go on to develop and enhance her skills and talents

 if your youngster draws a picture or creates a sculpture of a character from a story, he may boost his reading comprehension and interest in literature.
 Who uses artistic manipulatives such as paper shapes and beads can gain mastery of mathematical concepts due to the hands-on nature of the items.